 This measures the weight of a diamond, not the size.
 One carat is equal to 0.2gm or 200mgm and is divided into 100 smaller units called points, so three-quarters of a carat is 75 points.
 A diamond with a large carat weight will be most valuable due to its rarity.

 This measures the number of imperfections, called ‘inclusions', in a diamond.
 Inclusions can affect the diamond's fire, but they are what makes each diamond unique and therefore cannot really be regarded as a fault.

 It is vital that when investing in the purchase of a diamond engagement ring that you are provided with certification.
 This proves that the diamond has been assessed, graded and coded with a laser by an independent gemmological laboratory such as the GIA.
-By requesting certification, you will guard against purchasing a diamond that has been made with natural mineral substitutes such as white sapphire, topaz, quartz or zircon or synthetic substitutes such as cubic zirconia or moissanite.
+Having certification, you will guard against purchasing a diamond that has been made with natural mineral substitutes such as white sapphire, topaz, quartz or zircon, or synthetic substitutes such as cubic zirconia or moissanite.
 All diamonds sold by Rêve Diamonds are fully certified.
 At Rêve Diamonds we believe in giving our customers as much choice as possible, allowing individuals to choose the design, the metal and the diamond size for their jewellery purchase.
-We believe that having the option to tailor our designs gives our customers something unique.
+We believe that having the option to tailor our designs gives our customers something very unique.

 We offer a completely bespoke design service that transforms your jewellery idea into a wonderful, finished product.
 Our skilled team of CAD designers will work with you to create your design.
 If you can’t find the perfect design, or you want to add a different diamond please contact us to discuss the options for bespoke handmade jewellery.